I cannot even begin to count the number of sermons, books, and other teachings I’ve encountered on this topic over the last 40 years.

 Misconception #1

-We’ve already established that swords can be used both offensively and defensively.
-So how do you defend yourself from a sword attack using nothing but your own sword?
+I’ve already stated how swords can be used both in the offense and defense.
+So how do you defend yourself from a sword attack using nothing but a sword?

 By parrying!

-Unlike duels which often ended when first blood was drawn, in pitched battles a shallow cut doesn’t end it — only a fatal wound to your opponent will suffice because otherwise he may continue his attack on you or your fellow soldiers after you have moved on to another opponent.
-Both the movies Gladiator and Braveheart accurately portray this kind of horrific combat.
+Unlike duels which often climaxed once first blood was drawn, in pitched battles a flesh wound doesn’t end it — only a fatal or massively crippling wound to your opponent will suffice.
+Otherwise, he may continue his attack on you and/or your fellow soldiers after you have moved on to another opponent.
+Both the movies Gladiator and Braveheart portray this kind of horrific combat.

 So in the case of the sword of the Spirit, you use it to both attack and defend against the powers of darkness (not fellow human beings — remember, we’re not warring not against flesh and blood!).